 Conventional farming at the forefront

-On the conventional side, large investments are made in cultivating grains according to the cultivation concept “Climate and Nature” with up to 20 % lower impact on the climate than the average wheat production.
-The cultivation concept includes, among other things, requirements of using fertilizers with a lower climate impact and using N-sensors when spreading fertilizers in order to increase the precision of the amount of nitrogen applied.
-Eco-driving is another requirement.
+On the conventional side, large investments are made in cultivating grains according to the cultivation concept “Climate and Nature” with up to 30 % lower impact on the climate than the average wheat production.
+The cultivation program includes, among other things, requirements of using fertilizers with a lower climate impact and using N-sensors when spreading fertilizers in order to increase the precision of the amount of nitrogen applied.
+Fossil free and eco-driving are other requirements.
 To increase biodiversity unsown patches, lark squares, are left for skylarks to land on and find food.
 Flowering zones are planted for pollinators.

 With Climate & Nature Lantmännen show the opportunities of offering a more sustainable choice also within the conventional product segment.
 It paves the way for broadening the sustainability efforts within the food industry that complement the organic niche and that are absolutely necessary in order to achieve a sustainable development.